Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/iOS/SampleApp/SampleAppSwift/README.md

 func onRewardedAdClosed(ad: KidozSDK.KidozRewardedAd)
 ```
 **Kidoz iOS Rewarded best practices**
-- The preferred timing to show Rewarded Ads : Based on the implementation of rewarded logics in your game .
+- The preferred timing to show Rewarded Ads: Based on the implementation of rewarded logic in your game.
 - Some Rewarded Ads may contain video with sound.
-In order to maximise user experience, it is important to mute or pause game background sounds and pause the game flow while the Rewarded is displayed.
+In order to maximize the user experience, it is important to mute or pause game background sounds and pause the game flow while the Rewarded is displayed.
 This can be achieved by using `-onRewardedAdShownWithAd:` and `-onRewardedAdClosedWithAd:` callbacks:
 ```Swift
 onRewardedAdShownWithAd {
 //mute/pause background sounds